-On January 10, 2023, Osisko announced the filing of the Feasibility Study (defined below) following the announcement of results on November 28, 2022.
-The Feasibility Study is the current technical report for the Windfall Project.
+On January 10, 2023, Osisko announced the filing of the Feasibility Study (as defined below) following the announcement of results on November 28, 2022.
+The Feasibility Study (as defined below) is the current technical report for the Windfall Project.
 See "Mineral Projects".